sophiayduan/tachometer/README.md

 # Tachometer

-### A _greatly_ overcomplicated tachometer that determines RPM using a magnet and hall effect sensor, then outputs it to a live dashboard via Wi-Fi.
+### A _greatly_ overcomplicated tachometer
+It determines RPM using a magnet and hall effect sensor, then outputs it to a live dashboard via Wi-Fi.

 <img src="https://cdn.hackclub.com/019cd32f-7901-7e60-84c0-4892da624f1f/image.png" width="700px" height="auto">

 > this was a school assignment, and therefore, a really awesome excuse to expand on my [BLDC motor](https://github.com/sophiayduan/bldc-motor/tree/main) project